Part 1

 Part 2

-A young woman spent an afternoon soaking up the wisdom of an elderly lady who had cultivated her relationship with God for many years.
+A young woman spent an afternoon soaking up the wisdom of an elderly lady who had cultivated her relationship with God over many years.

-Near the end of their session, the young woman said to her wise friend, “You are truly a beautiful person.”
+Near the end of their session, the lass told her wise friend, “You are truly a beautiful person.”

-With a twinkle in her eye, the elderly lady replied, “Thank you.
+With a twinkle in her eye, the older woman replied, “Thank you.
 I ought to be by now.”

 Part 3